A cellular topological field theory: Introduction

 We present both the abelian and the non-abelian versions of the model.
-In the abelian version, in the case of a closed manifold endowed with an acyclic local system, the partition function is the Reidemeister torsion.
+In the abelian version, when defined on a closed manifold endowed with an acyclic local system, the partition function is the Reidemeister torsion.
 For a non-acyclic local system, one gets the Reidemeister torsion (which is, in this case, not a number, but an element of the determinant line of cellular cohomology, defined modulo sign), up to a factor depending on Betti numbers and containing a $\bmod\; 16$ complex phase.